-Everyone comes to the Kansas City area having heard of our legendary barbeque (and it’s a well-deserved reputation!) but the exciting news is that the beverages we produce are gaining increasing national attention, too.
+Everyone comes to the Kansas City area having heard of our legendary barbecue (and it’s a well-deserved reputation!) but the exciting news is that the beverages we produce are gaining increasing national attention, too.

 Boulevard Brewing Co. leads the way as our best known brewery, producing two dozen beers that are now distributed throughout the U.S.